-Doing finger exercises are a very important part of learning to play the piano.
-Once kids have mastered the correct hand position, there are a whole host of finger exercises that they can do to strengthen the fingers and practice the correct hand position.
+Finger exercises are a very important part of learning to play the piano but as they need to be played regularly, they can become boring.
+Once kids have mastered the correct hand position, there are a whole host of finger exercises that they can do, both to strengthen the fingers and practice the correct hand position.

 Here’s a great little spooky finger exercise that comes in handy on the build up to Halloween.
 This one is lots of fun with its creeping up and jumpy surprises.
 It’s quick and easy to pick up and an excellent lesson for beginners technique and introduction to music theory.

 Scroll to the bottom of the post to download the free sheet music for this spooky finger exercise.